Answers to 11 common questions about Exam FM

 Guidance from someone that has already passed Exam FM (and other actuarial exams) will give you a huge advantage when you’re studying for it.
 That person can make recommendations and suggestions on how you proceed at each point of your studying journey.

-My Study Strategy Program for Exam P and FM candidates includes all 4 of these elements.
+The Actuary Accelerator Community for aspiring actuaries includes all 4 of these elements.
 If you want to exponentially increase your chances of passing, you should definitely check it out.

 How hard is Exam FM?